 - Students must complete a minimum of 8.5 credits of work in courses numbered 008 and above.
-One of these courses must be SPAN 022 or SPAN 023, except in special cases when the section waives this requirement.
+One of these courses must be SPAN 022 or SPAN 023, except in special cases when the department waives this requirement.

 - Majors must maintain a curricular balance in their overall program.
 Students are encouraged to choose courses representing each one of the following areas: Caribbean, Mexico/Central America, South America, and Spain.

 - Students may count only one of these courses toward the major: SPAN 008 or SPAN 012.
 Note that neither AP nor IB credits will count towards the major.

 - One of the 8.5 credits of advanced work may be taken in English from the courses listed in the catalog under “Spanish Courses Taught in English” (LITR.S) offered by the section.

 - All majors are encouraged to take at least one seminar in the department.
 Students can take a seminar after they have completed one advanced course (numbered 040 to 089).
 Only one seminar in the major will count for two credits.
 (A seminar can also be taken for 1 credit depending on student’s needs.)

 - In the spring semester of their senior year, Spanish majors will register in SPAN 095 (0.5 credits) to prepare their Spanish final paper.

 A minimum of four of the eight courses must be taken at Swarthmore.